-the house.
+The relocation of the Grange to its current site on Convent Avenue was a massive undertaking, and had deleterious effects on the architectural integrity of the house (Figure 5-10).
+Despite the fact the new site comprised undeveloped land, the lots were too small to accommodate the original orientation of the house.
 This situation required that the building be rotated 90 degrees so that the original front door faced south, and that the flanking porches be removed.
-The original front door was then relocated to the southwest corner of the house, facing Convent Street (Figure 3-13).
-A basement and partial sub-basement also were constructed to provide more support and storage.
+The original front door was then relocated to the southwest corner of the house, facing Convent Street (Figure 5-11).
+A basement and partial subbasement also were constructed to provide more support and storage.
 By 1892, construction on St. Luke's Church was complete, and the use of the Grange shifted from that of interim chapel to a rectory and school.